 All Medicare supplement insurance policies are “guaranteed renewable.”
 This means as long as you pay your premiums on time, the insurance company cannot cancel your coverage for any reason.
 There is no maximum or lifetime limit to the amount of benefits you can receive from your policy.

 However, supplement providers will raise your rates from year to year – some more than others.
 Future rate increases are difficult to predict with an individual carrier and can vary dramatically.
 We do have historical rate increase data on many companies.

-We work with AARP United Healthcare, Humana, Silverscript, Wellcare, Envision and others to offer Medicare Part D prescription drug coverage.
+We work with AARP United Healthcare, Humana, Silverscript, Wellcare, Anthem BCBS, and others to offer Medicare Part D prescription drug coverage.
 Prescription copays and total out-of-pocket costs will vary depending on your prescribed medications.
-Wellcare offers a very low cost option for those on few prescriptions or only generics.
+Wellcare offers a very low-cost option for those on few prescriptions or only generics.

 Part D approved medications can be filled by mail order or from a preferred local pharmacy – it’s your choice.
 We will be happy to help you find a prescription drug plan tailored to meet your needs and budget.

 One size does not fit all with Part D drug plans in Tennessee.
 Your most affordable options will depend on what you take.
 It can be wise to purchase a more expensive policy in order to have lower copays.
 In other words, you will pay less overall by purchasing a more comprehensive plan.

 And remember this is just one piece of the puzzle.
 If you want a Medicare supplement and drug plan, then you’ll need to purchase them separately.